DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 ### Discord Configuration

-Within your @DSharpPlus.DiscordConfiguration you will have to specify all the intents you will need.
+Within your `DSharpPlus.DiscordConfiguration` you will have to specify all the intents you will need.
 Here is a list of all the [Intents][3] DSharpPlus Supports.
-By default, the configuration will use
-@DSharpPlus.DiscordIntents.AllUnprivileged as the default value.
-Like above however, we recommend having all intents enabled at first, so you should specify @DSharpPlus.DiscordIntents.All in your configuration which will include the privleged intents you enabled in your application:
+By default, the configuration will use `DiscordIntents.AllUnprivileged` as the default value.
+Like above however, we recommend having all intents enabled at first, so you should specify `DiscordIntents.All` in your configuration which will include the privleged intents you enabled in your application:

 ```csharp